CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor CLI User's Guide.md

 			<property name="ignore.platform.mismatch">true</property>
 		</properties>
 	</benchmark>
-- `xccdf`: The `xccdf` attribute defines the path (relative to the `starting_dir` or absolute) to the XCCDF file being assessed.
+- `xccdf`: The "xccdf" attribute defines the path (relative to the `starting_dir` or absolute) to the XCCDF file being assessed.
-- `profile`: The `profile` attribute defines the configuration Profile, within the XCCDF, selected for assessment.
+- `profile`: The "profile" attribute defines the configuration Profile, within the XCCDF, selected for assessment.
 The value of this attribute may be either the Profile `<title>` or `id` specified in the Benchmark XCCDF.
-- `session-ref`: The `session-ref` attribute specifies the `id` of a `session` configured in the `sessions` configuration, described above.
+- `session-ref`: The "session-ref" attribute specifies the `id` of a `session` configured in the `sessions` configuration, described above.
-- `properties`: The `properties` element serves as a container for individual `property` elements.
+- `properties`: The "properties" element serves as a container for individual `property` elements.
 A `properties` element must contain 1..n `property` element(s).
-- `property`: A `property` defines a name/value pair, configuring a single user property named by the value of the `name` attribute.
+- `property`: A "property" defines a name/value pair, configuring a single user property named by the value of the `name` attribute.
 The value of the `property` is the content of the element.
 An individual `property` is the equivalent of using the `-D name=value` command-line option, or a property defined in the "assessor-cli.properties" file, located in the `config` folder.

 **Assess an XCCDF `<Benchmark>`, selecting a named Profile, configuring specific values normally requested from the user**: